 The Statute of Limitations for Car Accident Claims in South Carolina

-The statute of limitations is the amount of time you have to file a lawsuit.
-In South Carolina, you have three years from the date of the accident to file a lawsuit.
+The statute of limitations is the amount of time you have to settle your claim or file a lawsuit to preserve the statute of limitations.
+In South Carolina, you typically have three years from the date of the accident to file a lawsuit.
+However, the statute of limitations in your particular case is something you should discuss with your lawyer early on.

 Why You Should Hire a Lawyer for an Uninsured Driver Car Accident

 If you are in an accident with an uninsured driver, it is important to hire a lawyer.
-A lawyer can help you file a lawsuit and can often get you a better settlement than if you try to handle the case yourself.
+A lawyer can help you file a lawsuit, if necessary, and can often get you a better settlement than if you try to handle the case yourself.

 When you are injured in a car accident, the last thing on your mind is dealing with insurance companies and lawsuits.
 That is where the attorneys at The Law Offices of Jason E. Taylor can help.